Mslef/fullstack-catalog/README.md

 ##Dependencies

-To run, you need to have flask and sqlalchemy installed.
+To run, you need to have the following python module installed :
+* flask
+* oauth2client
+* sqlalchemy

+You can install all of them using pip (pip install [package-name]).

 ##How to run